About British Library Publishing

 Guidelines for authors

 We publish up to 40 non-fiction books a year in subjects broadly relating to the collections of the British Library, including the history of the book, medieval manuscripts, literary history, bibliography, cartography and history.
 We do not publish new fiction for adults or children, drama, poetry, autobiographies or memoirs.
 We welcome submissions from potential new authors in subject areas relevant to our publishing programme.
-Submissions should be sent by email to the Commissioning Editor (firstname.lastname@example.org), and should consist of a two-page synopsis with a covering letter describing the nature of your project, your relevant experience/qualifications, and the target readership.
+Submissions should be sent by email to the Editorial Department (firstname.lastname@example.org), and should consist of a two-page synopsis with a covering letter describing the nature of your project, your relevant experience/qualifications, and the target readership.